''I continue to be amazed by the weekly results in my voice. Sue has been so supportive and encouraging.''

 Sue is strongly committed to community-based music, and in 2013, she founded Hamilton Sings!
 Community Choir.
-Along with Hanna Mathieson, co-conductor, she leads this non-audition, mixed voice choir for adults and older youth.
+Along with Hanna Mathieson, co-conductor, she lead this non-audition, mixed voice choir for adults and older youth until 2020.
 In 2014 the choir was invited to sing at Christ’s Church Cathedral for Super Crawl, a major arts and music event in Hamilton each September.

 Sue is also committed to keeping vocal training accessible to all people, and offers scholarships to serious vocal students of modest means.
 She brings to this endeavour a 15-year background in communication skills, community development and counselling.